joshuabradley012/joshbradley-hugo/content/building-this-website.md

 });
 {{< / highlight >}}

-Pages have a slightly more complex pattern, imitating a "stale-while-revalidate" pattern.
-Showing the cached response and updating the cahce in the background.
-That way the user gets instant load, but an updated resource the next time they visit.
+Pages have a more complex pattern, imitating HTTP's "stale-while-revalidate" policy.
+The user experiences an instant load while the resource updates for the next visit.

 ###### Stale-while-revalidate